haeinkong/haeinkong.github.io/_pages/about.md

 I am a first year PhD student in Library & Information Science at Rutgers University.
 My research interest is in computational social science, social computing, and human-centered data science.
 I am interested in applying machine learning to study mental health, well-being, and human behavior.

 # Education
-- Mar.
-2018 - Feb.2020
-- M.A. in Psychology: Cognitive Engineering
+M.A. in Psychology: Cognitive Engineering
-- Yonsei University
+Yonsei University

-- Mar.
-2014 - Feb.2018
+2018 - 2020

-- B.A. in Psychology (Graduated with high honors)
+B.A. in Psychology (Graduated with high honors)
-- Yonsei University
+Yonsei University
+2014 - 2018

 # Experience
+2021 - 2022, Data Analyst, Dongguk University
+2020, Research Intern, Hyundai Motors Group
+2020, Intern, Vaiv Company

 If you want to know more about me, contact me haein.kong@rutgers.edu